Case Study

 The Technical Stack

-• Angular + TypeScript for a responsive, fast frontend
+• Angular 13 with TypeScript for a responsive, fast SPA

 • PostgreSQL for complex queries (find exercises by subject, difficulty, grade level)

-• Redis for caching (the task bank gets queried a lot)
+• Redis for caching and session management (the task bank gets queried a lot)

 • Tesseract OCR for converting paper to text